Relax in the Alpilles with a Massage Bien-être by Nancy

 - Ratatouille (for recipes click here) – the Provencal classic with eggplant, zucchini and tomato.

 - Les Tellines – similar to a tiny clam, they thrive in the brackish water of the Camargue when the perfect water temperature conditions arise.
 If you find these little treats in your local market, scoop them up and cook with garlic and parsley.
-Tellines are delicious served with a chilled Provencal rosé.
+Tellines are delicious when served with a chilled Provencal rosé.

 Relax in the Alpilles